svkampen/James/README.md

 #### Oyoyo

 Oyoyo is the IRC library for Python I use.
 It might not have been the right choice, seeing as Twisted has a great library for doing this, but oh well.
-Im not going to convert it, that's how lazy I am.
+Im not going to convert it, because that would take a lot of time that I do not have.
 And it still does everything I want, so..

 #### BeautifulSoup